Culture Beat

 Culture Beat is a German Eurodance project formed in 1989 by Torsten Fenslau.
-The act has gone through a number of lineup changes over the years; they achieved the most success whilst fronted by British singer Tania Evans and American rapper Jay Supreme.
-Their 1993 single "Mr. Vain" was a number-one hit in eleven European countries, and the act claims to have sold more than 10 million records worldwide.
+The band has gone through a number of lineup changes over the years, achieving the most success whilst fronted by British singer Tania Evans and American rapper Jay Supreme.
+Their 1993 single "Mr. Vain" was a no. 1 hit in eleven European countries, and the group claims to have sold more than 10 million records worldwide.

-Biography
+History

 Origins and formation

 Torsten Fenslau, who initially wanted to become an architect, had been working as a DJ at the Frankfurt nightclub Dorian Gray since 1982 (and remained for 11 years), when in 1989 he decided to form Culture Beat with his friends Jens Zimmermann and Peter Zweier.

 1989–1991: Horizon

 Their first single, the track "Der Erdbeermund", with a spoken vocal in German by Jo van Nelsen, peaked at number 11 on the German singles chart.
 Versions in English and French were also released (titled "Cherry Lips" and "Les lèvres cerises", respectively).
 An instrumental version was also played in clubs in the United Kingdom, where it reached number 55.

 Shortly afterwards, Culture Beat recruited New Jersey-born rapper Jay Supreme and singer Lana Earl to front the act.
 While the second single "I Like You" reached number 22 in the Netherlands, their fourth single "No Deeper Meaning" managed to reach as high as number 4 in the Netherlands and number 3 on the Canadian RPM Dance Chart.
 They released their first album, Horizon, in 1991 which went with only minor success.